Yijunmaverick/UniversalStyleTransfer/README.md

 ## Acknowledgement

-- We express gratitudes to the great work [AdaIN](https://github.com/xunhuang1995/AdaIN-style) and [Style-swap](https://github.com/rtqichen/style-swap) as we benefit a lot from both their paper and codes.
+- We express gratitudes to the great work [AdaIN](https://github.com/xunhuang1995/AdaIN-style) and [Style-swap](https://github.com/rtqichen/style-swap) as we benefit a lot from both their papers and codes.

 - We thank [Wei-Sheng Lai](http://graduatestudents.ucmerced.edu/wlai24/) for his huge help on the user study design and all subjects that provide helpful feedbacks and suggestions.